ids/cluster-builder/README.md

 VMware ESXi is for staging and production deployments.

-There are at present four supported cluster types, or variants:
+There are at present 5 supported cluster types, or variants:

 - photon-swarm
 - centos-swarm
 - atomic-swarm
+- centos-ucp
 - centos-dcos

 > Each variant starts in the **node-packer** and uses _packer_ to build a base VMX/OVA template image from distribution iso.